EvertonSA/gke-bootstrapper/README.md

 As you may think, this is not continous delivery.
 YES.
 Jenkins is painful for Continous Delivery.
 But not impossible.
 The devops need to work at least 50% of their available time in automation.
 This means testing routines and ite/prd deployment strategies.
 Git tags are also something that need enhancement for a full continous delivery pipeline.

-The second strategy I would also think about is eliminating ite and prd envirolments and work with canary.
+The second strategy I would also think about is eliminating ite envirolment and work with prd canary.
 This means that production traffic would be redirected to the newer version of the service and metrics of this would be evaluated by the SRE team.
 This is already enabled in this Cluster and I plan to make a full description of how this would work.

-## Operators manual
+# Operators manual

 Shutdown cluster (I think the bellow is wrong.
 If you scale down the default-pool, might be that the autoscaling pool is triggered due to pod requests.
 I need to investigate...)
 ```